-The following year the bowling alley was damaged in another fire, and a year after that, the railway was deemed unsafe and had to be closed.
+The bowling alley was damaged in a fire, and a year after that, the railway was deemed unsafe and had to be closed.

 In 1983 a grant from the Historic Buildings Committee meant the much needed repair work to the pier could commence and new railway and rolling stock could be bought.

 The total cost of the 1984/86 reconstructions was £1.3 million (equivalent to £4,058,919 today).
 HRH Princess Anne inaugurated the new railway service on 2nd May 1986.